 - No router app

-NordVPN has great security and privacy features, starting with military-grade encryption, two types of kill switch, Double VPN, Onion over VPN, and more.
-Its VPN network contains 5000+ servers in 59 countries, including quite a few in Asia.
-NordVPN is pretty cheap, starting at $3.49 a month and coming with a 30-day money-back guarantee.
+NordVPN is the best VPN for China with great security and privacy features.
+Starting with military-grade encryption, we continue with two types of kill switch, Double VPN, Onion over VPN, and more.
+Its VPN network contains 5400+ servers in 59 countries, including quite a few in Asia.
+NordVPN is pretty cheap.
+It starts at $3.49 /month and comes with a 30-day money-back guarantee.

-This VPN unblocks Google, YouTube, Facebook, and other censored sites, as well as helps you bypass the geo-blocking of Netflix and other streaming platforms.
+This VPN unblocks Google, YouTube, Facebook, and other censored sites.
+It also helps you bypass the geo-blocking of Netflix and other streaming platforms.
 NordVPN has specialized servers for torrenting and offers a free SOCKS5 proxy.

-There are no real weaknesses to NordVPN.
+There are no real weaknesses to NordVPN and that’s why it’s the best VPN for China.
 The only thing we could possibly mention is the missing router app.